Skip to main content

 Team Thrive

 Team Thrive is a behaviorally-based diabetes prevention program for high school students designed to fulfill certain Utah Core Health Education II Standards for Nutrition.
-By incorporating technology and active learning, this dynamic curriculum is both engaging for students and simple to teach.
+This dynamic curriculum is both engaging for students and simple to teach.

 During the Team Thrive unit, students will collaborate on 3 goals: